exasol/data-science-examples/tutorials/python/README.md

 ### Prerequisites

 For general prerequisites please refer to [Prerequisites](../README.md).
-However, these tutorials typically need a specific flavor of the [Script Language Container](https://github.com/exasol/script-languages) which have the required dependencies installed.
+However, these tutorials typically need a specific flavor of the [Script Language Container](https://github.com/exasol/script-languages) which has the required dependencies installed.
 For these purposes, we provide the python3-ds-* flavors which already contain the dependencies for the frameworks used in these tutorials.
 Prepackaged releases for this flavor can be found on the [release page](https://github.com/exasol/script-languages/releases).